 Top-requested sites to log in to services provided by the state

 All dates are inclusive.
-There is no hunting on Sundays.
+Hunting is prohibited on Sundays.

 Hunting hours begin ½ hour before sunrise and end ½ hour after sunset.
-(Except on WMAs stocked with pheasant or quail during the pheasant or quail season, hunting hours are sunrise to sunset.)
+(Exception: on WMAs stocked with pheasant or quail during the pheasant or quail season, hunting hours are sunrise to sunset.)

 Click here for a sunrise/sunset table.

-To hunt gray squirrel in Massachusetts you must have certain licenses and permits, which you can buy through MassFishHunt.
+To hunt gray squirrel in Massachusetts you must have certain licenses, which you can buy through MassFishHunt.

-Shotgun (including smoothbore muzzleloaders) and archery ONLY on WMA’s stocked with pheasant or quail during the pheasant or quail season.
-Stocked WMA’s are listed in 321 CMR 3.01(1)(o).
+When hunting pheasants on WMA’s stocked with pheasant or quail, only shotguns and archery equipment are allowed during the pheasant or quail season.
+Stocked WMAs are listed in 321 CMR 3.01(1)(o).
 Trapping or netting is prohibited.

-Shotguns (including smoothbore muzzleloaders): No larger than #1 birdshot (pellet diameter equal to or less than 0.160 inches) can be used for gray squirrel hunting.
+Shotguns (including smoothbore muzzleloaders): Do not use birdshot larger than #1 (pellet diameter equal to or less than 0.160 inches) for hunting gray squirrel.

-Archery equipment: All archery tackle is legal.
-Crossbows may only be used by permit.
-Poisoned arrows, explosive tips, bows drawn by mechanical means, or any device that propels an arrow, dart, or bolt by gunpowder, compressed air, or by any other means except by the flexing and release of a bowstring are prohibited.
+Archery equipment: Archery tackle is legal.
+You must use a device that works by flexing and releasing a bowstring.
+You may not use poisoned arrows, explosive tips, bows drawn by mechanical means, or any device that propels an arrow, dart, or bolt by gunpowder, compressed air, or any other means.
+You may only use a crossbows if you have a permit.

-Rifles and handguns (including rifled muzzleloaders): Rifles and handguns are prohibited for gray squirrel hunting in Zones 9-14, and cannot be used for gray squirrel hunting on WMA’s stocked with pheasant or quail during the pheasant or quail season.
-However any rifle or handgun could be used to hunt gray squirrel on any other property besides those WMA’s.
+Rifles and handguns (including rifled muzzleloaders): Rifles and handguns are prohibited in zones 9-14.
+Rifles and handguns are legal in zones 1-8 except on WMAs stocked with pheasant or quail during the pheasant or quail season.

 Harvest reporting is not required for gray squirrels.

-Gray squirrel may be taken from the first Saturday after Columbus Day to January 2, in Zones 10 through 14, except during the shotgun deer season; and from the second Monday in September through January 2, in Zones 01 through 09, except during the shotgun deer season.
+Gray squirrel may be taken from the first Saturday after Columbus Day to Jan.
+2 in Zones 10-14 (except during the shotgun deer season), and from the second Monday in September through Jan.
+2 in Zones 01-09 (except during the shotgun deer season).

-This page is to be used as a reference, it is not the entire law and is subject to change.
-Refer to the gray squirrel hunting regulations in the Code of Massachusetts Regulations, 321 CMR 3.02(7) and to several provisions of the Massachusetts General Laws, Chapter 131 for information about gray squirrel hunting laws and regulations.
+This page is to be used as a reference.
+It doesn't lay out the entire law, and it may change.
+Refer to the gray squirrel hunting regulations in the Code of Massachusetts Regulations, 321 CMR 3.02(7) and to several provisions of the Massachusetts General Laws, Chapter 131 for more information about gray squirrel hunting laws and regulations.

 8 a.m.– 4:30 p.m., M-F